 No other documents are necessary, although it may be good practice to also provide evidence that the vessel is in territorial waters, and only the POA is required to be notarised/legalised.
-It has to be stressed however that all documents need to be translated into Arabic by a certified legal translator.
+It has to be stressed

 There are no provision for filing electronically, thus documents have to be physically presented to the court.
 Further, apart from the POA, copies of the documents can be filed, subject however to the possibility for the respondents to request the claimant to provide the originals.